cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.3.1-release-notes.md

 Massive performance improvements of zurbankd
 ---------------------------------------------

-Due to optimizations of zurbankd, the daemon of Omni Core, which serves as backend for exchanges and other integrators, the time to scan and parse new blocks for Omni Layer transactions was massively improved.
+Due to optimizations of zurbankd, the daemon of ZURBank, which serves as backend for exchanges and other integrators, the time to scan and parse new blocks for Omni Layer transactions was massively improved.
 On a regular machine, the time to process a full block could have taken up to 1.5 seconds, which was reduced in this release to about 300 ms.

 Storage of state during initial scanning
 ----------------------------------------